Troubleshooting IBM MQ C, C++, COBOL, .NET, pTAL, RPG and Visual Basic clients

 DISPLAY CHLAUTH(*) ALL

-Then run your client application and wait for the error to occur before running:
+Run your client application and wait for the error occur before stopping the trace: